Maine Initiatives is introducing several major innovations in the 2018 Grants for Change program.

 The Cohort Approach

-In 2017, Maine Initiatives will identify, fund, and strengthen our second racial justice cohort: ten (10) organizations whose work reflects the diversity of racial justice and racial equity work being undertaken in Maine.
+In 2018, Maine Initiatives will identify, fund, and strengthen our third racial justice cohort: ten (10) organizations whose work reflects the diversity of racial justice and racial equity work being undertaken in Maine.
 We will make three-year funding commitments to the full cohort and also offer each organization a variety of additional in-kind and capacity building support.
 Our commitment to a cohort approach in our funding is an integral part of the impact we seek through both our participatory grantmaking process and our efforts to fund and strengthen our grantee partners.

 In our participatory grantmaking process, we start from the premise that racial injustice and inequity are complex and multidimensional realities.
 Racial justice and equity, in turn, are aspirations that have many possible and necessary expressions.
 Our commitment to funding a cohort of ten different grantee organizations seeks to acknowledge, honor, and reflect the broad diversity of racial justice work that is necessary and is happening in our communities.